Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 There are multiple ways improve your experience in the terminal.
 You can get a nice prompt with [starship](https://starship.rs/).
-On Linux and macOS you can switch to the [fish](https://fishshell.com) shell.
+On Linux and macOS, you can switch to the [fish](https://fishshell.com) shell.
 A lot of nice things like syntax highlighting, tab completion with help text and inline suggestions simply work out of the box.

-I however went for [Nushell](https://www.nushell.sh/).
+However, I went for [Nushell](https://www.nushell.sh/).
 Unlike fish, Nu also works on Windows.
-Since I don't use Windows as my daily driver that shouldn't matter all that much to me.
+Since I don't use Windows as my daily driver that shouldn't matter all that much to me, but it can be an extra benefit.

-So let's see take a look at the pitch on Nu's homepage:
+So let's take a look at the pitch on Nu's homepage:

 > Nu pipelines use structured data so you can safely select, filter, and sort the same way every time.
 Stop parsing strings and start solving problems.